tsepanx/gpg-public-key-archiver/README.md

 # gpg-public-key-archiver

+A small encryption project, to simplify managing files encryption with `gpg`.

-This project purpose is to encrypt data by your public gpg key, and then archiving it to one file, without the need to decrypt it firstly with secret key.
+It's purpose is to encrypt data by your public gpg key, and then archiving it to one file, without the need to decrypt it firstly with secret key.

 ### Encrypting